ruben-02/python-project/README.md

 # Python-Project
-_A simple student management web application with CRUD operations developed in Django and React Js_
+_A simple student management web application with CRUD operations developed in Django,MYSQL and React Js_

 ## Requirements
 Make sure you have python and Node js installed on your system: